Freakey/MP3Cleanup/README.md

 ###How to edit Folder Format & File Name Format
-There are two settings you can specify, 'Folder Format' & 'File Name Format'
+There are two settings you can specify, `Folder Format` and `File Name Format`.